tcpipuk/act-runner/docs/self-build.md

 To change tool versions:

-- **Node.js**: Modify `NODE_VERSIONS` build argument
+- **Node.js**: Modify `NODE_VERSION` build argument
 - **Python**: Modify `PYTHON_VERSION` build argument
 - **Ubuntu**: Modify `UBUNTU_VERSION` build argument

-For tools that should be available in all images, add them to `Dockerfile.base`.
+For tools that should be available in all images, add them to the base section of each Dockerfile.
 For language-specific tools, add them to the appropriate Dockerfile.

 ## Troubleshooting